The Caribbean is not all sugar-white beaches and sapphire seas.

 In Saint Kitts & Nevis, hike through the deep rainforest which clings to mountain peaks swathed in cloud.
 In the cloud forest, chattering green vervet monkeys scramble through the trees and tropical flowers bloom vivid in the thick jungle air.
 Break out of the jungle to the mountain summits, and climb down into the heart of a volcanic crater, walking the crater floor surrounded by plumes of steam issuing from cracks in the warm earth.

 On a Caribbean yacht charter in St Kitts& Nevis, you can dive underwater hot springs or fly above the jungle canopy on vast ziplines, reaching speeds of up to 80 kilometres an hour.
 You can even have high tea at Princess Diana’s favourite retreat, the Montpellier Plantation Inn, or visit the cotton silk tree under which Lord Horatio Nelson was married.

-No 5.
 The Incredible Street Festivals and Tropical Birds of Trinidad & Tobago

 Deep in the south of the Caribbean Sea lie the islands of Trinidad and Tobago, twinned yet very distinct in character.

 Music is the lifeblood of the Caribbean, and these islands are a music-lover’s heaven.
 Trinidad is the birthplace of Calypso music, and its streets erupt each year with vibrant festivals of colour and sound.
 A Caribbean yacht charter taking in the music and dancing of Trinidad will never be forgotten.

 For those who like things a bit quieter, Tobago calls your name.
 Or perhaps that’s the birds calling: Tobago offers some of the best bird-watching on earth, as well as miles of deserted beaches under waving coconut palms.
 Behind the beaches, endless rainforest to explore.